 When it comes to hiring a home inspector, experience is everything.
-An inspector's professional qualifications can attest to that experience.
+An inspector's professional qualifications and years of service can attest to that experience.

 The home inspection profession is a relatively new one and as such is not yet regulated in many states.
 Where licensing or certification is not a requirement, such as in California, anyone can claim to be a home inspector, and there are no laws to prevent them from doing so.
 It is therefore important that the home buyer exercise due caution when selecting a home inspector.